pduran5/CCNA/marp/CCNA2v7 Module 5 STP Concepts.md

 - **STP logically blocks physical loops**, preventing frames circling the network forever.
 - STP compensates for a failure by recalculating and opening up previously blocked ports.
 - **STA: Spanning Tree Algorithm**
-  - Creates a loop-free topology by selecting a single root bridge where all the other switches determine a single least-cost path, blocking redudant paths and recalculating in case of Link Failure.
+  - Creates a loop-free topology by selecting a single root bridge where all the other switches determine a single least-cost path, blocking redundant paths and recalculating in case of Link Failure.

 - **⚠️ STP enabled by default!!!**